akashkakroo33/Retail-store-analysis/README.md

 # Retail Store Data Analysis using Pandas and SQL

 ## Project Objective
-The Vrinda Store wants to create an annual sales report for 2022.
-So that, the owner of the Vrinda store can understand their customers and grow more sales in 2023 & 2024.
+The objective of this project is to conduct a Retail Store Analysis for the year 2022 and 2023.
+The goal is to help the store owner gain valuable insights into customer behavior, sales trends, and product performance.
+By analyzing annual sales data, the owner can make informed decisions to increase revenue, improve customer satisfaction, and drive business growth in 2022 and 2023.